wjtelliott/platform/README.md

 ## Known bugs:

-1. loadScripts() causes memory leaks **unless running on local machine.**
-2. startGame() causes memory leaks **unless running on local machine.**
-3. If player velocity is higher than width of platform, collision is ignored.
+1. If player velocity is higher than width of platform, collision is ignored.

 ***